Peter-Nhan/Peter-Nhan.github.io/_posts/2023-11-11-CiscoLive-WLC-Web-Monitoring-App.md

 CMD ["gunicorn", "--workers", "4", "--bind", "0.0.0.0:8081", "app:app"]
 {% endhighlight %}

-Gunicorn Flask image will be built based on python slim image, the app.py will be copy into the image and command gunicorn issue with IP address bounded to port 8081, and gunicorn will use the app.py file.
+Gunicorn Flask image will be built based on python slim image, the app.py file will be copy into the image and the default CMD for gunicorn with IP address bounded to port 8081, will be applied to the app.py application.

 **Nginx**
 > Analysis of nginx.conf